 The sustainability performance of each reasonable alternative site has been considered in the selection of sites.
 The Sustainability Appraisal includes a scoring and assessment narrative on the sustainability performance of each reasonable alternative and recommendations for mitigation measures which have been incorporated in policy requirements as appropriate.
-The Sustainability Appraisal (insert link) highlighted both positive and negative scores for sites in Costessey and broadly shows that contingency sites GNLP0581 and GNLP2043 do not score too badly with double positives for housing.
+The Sustainability Appraisal (which can be found in the evidence base here) highlighted both positive and negative scores for sites in Costessey and broadly shows that contingency sites GNLP0581 and GNLP2043 do not score too badly with double positives for housing.
 Both sites score double negatives for air quality and noise due to their location near to the A47 and GNLP2043 also scores a double negative for education.
 It is felt that these issues could be overcome through policy mitigations such as adequate landscaping and the need to safeguard land within the site for a school.